StarlangSoftware/TurkishMorphologicalAnalysis/README.md

 ## Creating FsmMorphologicalAnalyzer

 FsmMorphologicalAnalyzer provides Turkish morphological analysis.
-Analysis can be done in word and sentence level.
 This class can be created as follows:

     FsmMorphologicalAnalyzer fsm = new FsmMorphologicalAnalyzer();